 \subsection{General framework}

-We consider a general framework of the non-collocated fourth-order systems, as schematically depicted in Fig. \ref{fig:1}.
-The system has an active and a passive mass $m$ and $M$, correspondingly.
+We consider a general framework of the non-collocated fourth-order systems as depicted schematically in Fig. \ref{fig:1}.
+The system has an active and a passive body with the mass $m$ and $M$, correspondingly.
 The relative motion is actuated by the constrained force $f \in [f_{\min}, f_{\max}]$ and has one degree of freedom in the shifted (against each other) coordinates $(z,\dot{z})$ and $(y,\dot{y})$.

-Both inertial bodies are connected by an elastic link (i.e. spring), with the linear stiffness and damping coefficients $k$ and $\zeta$, respectively.
-In addition, the first active mass can be subject to the linear damping $\sigma$ (equivalent to the viscous friction in an actuator), while the second passive mass can be low-damped or even undamped, -- a challenging case we study also with experiments in this work.
-Both moving bodies can be additionally affected by the known constant (or slowly varying) loads $\varphi$ and $\Phi$, individually, or disturbances in general.
+Both inertial bodies are connected by an elastic link (i.e. spring) with the linear stiffness and damping coefficients $k$ and $\zeta$, respectively.
+In addition, the first active body can be subject to the linear damping $\sigma$ (equivalent to the viscous friction of an actuator), while the second passive body can be low-damped or even undamped, -- a challenging case that we study (also with experiments) in this work.
+Both moving bodies can be additionally affected by the known constant (or slowly varying) disturbances $\varphi$ and $\Phi$, each one individually.
 Further essential assumption is that the active mass has a constrained motion range

-the fact which is often occurring due to mechanical limits of an actuator.
-With the above assumptions, the motion dynamics within the displacement range \eqref{eq:1} is given by
+the fact which is often occurring due to the mechanical limiters of an actuator.
+With the above assumptions in mind, the motion dynamics inside of the range \eqref{eq:1} is given by

-The link damping $\zeta > 0$ is assumed to be relatively low, so that the load motion of an uncontrolled system in the $(y,\dot{y})$ coordinates experience a long-term oscillatory (and parasitic for applications) behavior.
-One of the most challenging (for control) characteristics of the system class \eqref{eq:2}, \eqref{eq:3} is the non-collocation of the control value $f$ and available output of interest $y$.
-Note that $y(t)$ is the single measurable system state, and can be also corrupted by the sensor noise.
-Furthermore we note that all trajectories in the four-dimensional state-space of \eqref{eq:2}, \eqref{eq:3} are continuous and smooth within \eqref{eq:1}, while for $z = z_{\min} \vee z_{\max}$ the switchings appear (see e.g. \cite{liberzon2003} for basics on the switched dynamics).
-This is especially relevant for a constrained motion, addressed later in sections \ref{sec:2:sub:2}, \ref{sec:3:sub:2} as a performance and feasibility limiting factor.
+The link damping $\zeta > 0$ is assumed to be relatively low, so that the load motion of an uncontrolled system experiences a long-term oscillatory and undesired for applications behavior in the $(y,\dot{y})$ coordinates, cf. Fig. \ref{fig:3} below.
+One of the most challenging characteristics of the system class \eqref{eq:2}, \eqref{eq:3} is the non-collocation of the control value $f$ and the single available output of interest $y$.
+Note that the measured $y(t)$ state can additionally be corrupted by the sensor noise.
+Furthermore, we note that all trajectories in the four-dimensional state-space of \eqref{eq:2}, \eqref{eq:3} are continuous and smooth within \eqref{eq:1}, while for $z = z_{\min} \vee z_{\max}$ the hard switchings appear, see e.g. \cite{liberzon2003} for fundamentals of the switched dynamics.
+This is especially relevant for a constrained motion, addressed later in sections \ref{sec:2:sub:2}, \ref{sec:3:sub:2}, as a factor which is inherently limiting the control performance and feasibility.